kyma-project/busola/docs/extensibility/resources.md

 will render the data for `spec.entry1` and `spec.entry2`.

-In case of array-based components, an `$item` variable will contain data for each child.
+In the case of array-based components, an `$item` variable contains data for each child.
 For example:

 ```json
 [